 Perimeter Wire Set Up

-Robot lawn mowers need a perimeter wire to zone your yard, so the mower knows where to mow and not stray from your yard.
-This is a one time set up but can take time and patience.
-This isn't an option but a requirement, so ask questions, do your research on which mower has the best set up efficiency.
+Robot lawn mowers need a perimeter wire installed to zone your yard, so the mower knows where to mow and not stray from your lawn.
+This is a one time set up but will take time and patience.
+This isn't an option but a requirement.
+So ask questions and do your research on which mower has the best set up efficiency.